-Stockton's current Stage 2 operations for its student services consist of a gradual reopening of on-campus facilities.
-Employees are returning to campus based on operational need.
-Employees are providing, in-person and tele-counseling guidance and service to students, and, as needed, faculty and staff.
+Employees will provide in-person and tele-counseling guidance and service to students, and, as needed, faculty and staff.
 These services may include, but are not limited to: academic advising, tutoring, financial aid assistance, course registration, Veteran Affairs, Learning Access Program, Career Center, and more.

-As Stockton prepares for the possible statewide transition to Stage 3, employees in all student services areas are finalizing reopening plans that will continue to provide online support structures as well as in-person staffing guidelines that will maintain health and safety protocols relating to face coverings, heightened cleaning/sanitizing, and, distancing requirements, including the possible relocation or re-spacing of furniture and equipment.
+Employees in all student services areas will continue to provide online support structures as well as in-person staffing guidelines that will maintain health and safety protocols relating to face coverings, heightened cleaning/sanitizing, and, distancing requirements, including the continuation of strategic furniture spacing, equipment usage restrictions, indoor capacity restrictions, and eating and drinking location restrictions.